One of the easiest ways to deal with moving your belongings to Spain is to hire an international relocation company.

 Your pet needs to be microchipped with an ISO 11784/11785 compliant 15-digit pet microchip, after which it must be vaccinated for rabies.

 If this is the first rabies vaccination after being chipped, your pet will need to wait 21 days before travelling.
-Meanwhile, ask your vet to update the EU Pet Passport.

 You’ll need to sign a Declaration of Non-Commercial Transport to indicate that your pet is indeed your pet and you’re not going to sell it or give it away the moment you cross the border.
 You can travel with a maximum of five pets for non-commercial regulations to apply.

-You can start looking for a pet insurance online.
+You can start looking for pet insurance online.
 Sites like Mapfre, Santalucía or Ocaso can offer good deals.
 There is also a specialist pet insurer SegurVet.

 Make sure you familiarise yourself with the terms and conditions – yes, this means reading the small print carefully to know what can make your insurance invalid.
 In some cases, forgetting or being late with vaccinating your pet could invalidate your policy.